Great Dane: Description

-The Great Dane is a large domestic dog of mastiff-sighthound type known for its big size.
+The Great Dane is an extremely large domestic dog of mastiff-sighthound type known for its big size.
 It is often dubbed the "Apollo of dogs".

 As described by the American Kennel Club:

 The Great Dane combines, in its regal appearance, strength, and elegance with great size and a powerful, well-formed, smoothly muscled body.
 It is one of the giant working breeds, but is unique in that its general conformation must be so well balanced that it never appears clumsy, and shall move with a long reach and powerful drive.
 The Great Dane is a short-haired breed with a strong, galloping figure.
 In the ratio between length and height, the Great Dane should be square.
 The male dog should not be less than 30 in at the shoulders, a female 28 in.
 Danes under minimum height are disqualified.
-From year to year, the tallest living dog is typically a Great Dane.
+Over the years, the tallest living dog has typically been a Great Dane.
 Previous record holders include Gibson, Titan, and George; however, the current record holder is a black Great Dane named Zeus that stood 111.8 cm at the shoulder before his death in September 2014.
 He was also the tallest dog on record (according to Guinness World Records), beating the previous holder, the aforementioned George that stood 109.2 cm at the shoulder.